ledm/bgc-val-public/README.md

 This tool produces plots showing the time development comparing several models/scenarios/jobs of the model.
 The files needed to run this are hosted in the  `comparisonAnalysis.py` scrinpt in the `timeseries` directory.

+For the sake of the clarity of the final report, we recommend only setting one of these options with multiple values at one time.
+The comparison reports are clearest when grouped according to a single setting ie, please don't try to compare too many different models, scenarios, and jobIDs at the same time.
+When multiple comparison are requested, they are sorted according to the preferential order: models, job identifiers, then scenarios.

+The comparison tool loads each of the time series shelve files, sorts them and orders them, then send them to the plotting function.
+The comparison module can also produce CSV files showing the multi model mean of various time ranges and other metrics, such as median or standard deviation.